Eric-Marshall3728/Practice-Repo-FA2022/flpoly_student.md

 - Gaming

-- Cybersecurity as show on this website <https://www.floridapoly.edu>
+- Cybersecurity as shown on this website <https://www.floridapoly.edu>

 ***